umairkhalid/Googlebooks-APP/README.md

 3. Create an Apollo Provider so that requests can communicate with an Apollo Server.

-4. Application has been deployed to Heroku with a MongoDB database using MongoDB Atlas.
-Use the [Deploy with Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) walkthrough for instructions.
+4. Application has been deployed to Heroku at [Googlebooks APP](https://books-google-app.herokuapp.com/).

 ## User Story